TobikoData/sqlmesh/docs/concepts/macros/macro_variables.md

 Other macro variables:

 * @runtime_stage - A string value that denotes the current stage of the SQLMesh runtime.
-The possible values are:
+It can take one of the following values:
     * 'loading' - The project is currently being loaded into SQLMesh's runtime context.
     * 'creating' - The model tables are being created.
     * 'evaluating' - The models' logic is being evaluated.